sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-get-your-first-mixing-client.md

 +++
-title = "How to Get Your First Mixing Client" draft = false
+title = "How to Get Your First Mixing Client" draft = false cover = { image = "/images/how to get your first mixing client.jpeg" }
 categories = ["Mixing", "Income & Freelancing"]
 tags = ["mixing", "clients", "freelancing", "audio-engineering"]
 +++